 There’s a large number of private schools in Dubai, catering mainly for the needs of the expatriate population.
-English is generally the language used for all lessons.
+English is generally the language used for all lessons, however it is compulsory for students to study Arabic.
 There are some French schools, which hold lessons in that language, but these usually also teach English.

 The British Council